mcaralp/cellular.js/README.md

 ## API

 This documentation is a work in progress.
 Please refer to the sketches in the examples folder to have more informations.

+### Setup functions

+#### createAutomaton(width, height, [cellSize])

+Creates a cellular automaton of `width`x`height` cells.
+You can also give the dimension of the cell, in pixels.
+The total width and height of the generated canvas will be `width * cellSize`and `height * cellSize`.
+If this function is not called, the a 100x100 cellular automaton will be created, with cells of dimension 1x1 pixels.

+#### framerate(fps)

+Specifies the number of updates to be computed every second.
+Calling `framerate()` with no arguments returns the current framerate.

+#### cellSize(size)

+Set the size of the cell, used by the drawing functions.
+Calling `cellSize()` with no arguments returns the current cell size.

+#### parentId(id)

+Whe the canvas is created, it is pushed in the DOM body object.
+Id you want it to be pushed in another DOM object, you can use  this function to specify the id of this object.
+Calling `parentId()` with no arguments returns the current parent identifier.

+#### size(width, height)

+Specify the dimension of the cellular automaton.
+It is equivalent of the function `createAutomaton(width, height)`.
+Calling `size()` with no arguments returns the current size of the cellular automaton.

+#### idMode(mode)

+Each cell has an identifier you can get with the function `id()`.
+This function specifies how the cells are numeroted.
+If `mode == ORDERED`, then the cells are numeroted from left to right, top to bottom.
+If `mode == SHUFFLED`, the identifiers are shuffled.
+Calling `idMode()` with no arguments returns the current id mode.